robot131/robot131.github.io/publications/number-6.md

 Single-shot lensless imaging with a binary amplitude mask enables a low-cost and miniaturized configuration for wave field recovery.
 However, the mask only allows a part of the wave field to be captured, and thus the inverse decoding process becomes a highly ill-posed problem.
 In our previous work [(SCPR)](../publications/number-3.md), we treated this as a wavefront completion problem, but it relies on time-lapse redundant data collection and its dynamic imaging ability is constrained.

-In this work we proposed an enhanced self-calibrated phase retrieval (eSCPR) method, realizing single-shot joint recovery of mask distribution and the sample’s wavefront.
+In this work we proposed an enhanced self-calibrated phase retrieval (eSCPR) method, introducing the idea of wavefront decoupling into LMI systems, which was commonly used in ptychographic iterative engine (PIE) imaging systems and realizing single-shot joint recovery of mask distribution and the sample’s wavefront.

 In our method, a sparse regularized phase retrieval (SrPR) algorithm is designed to calibrate the mask distribution.
 Then, a denoising regularized phase retrieval (DrPR) algorithm is constructed to reconstruct the wavefront of the sample.
 Compared to conventional single-shot methods, our method shows robust and flexible image recovery.

 DOI: [10.1364/OL.528104](https://doi.org/10.1364/OL.528104)